-As a Dallas investor, it is important you understand how to work with all kinds of buyers and sellers.
-In our latest post, we will examine investment styles for different generations of investors in Dallas and ways you can work with them!
+As a Killeen investor, it is important you understand how to work with all kinds of buyers and sellers.
+In our latest post, we will examine investment styles for different generations of investors in Killeen and ways you can work with them!

 As generations move through time, it’s no surprise that there are different approaches taken when it comes to investments and real estate.
 Life experience changes rapidly from one generation to the next, and these life experiences have profound effects on the ways people handle their money.
 When you understand the motives and motivations for investment decisions, you will better be able to work with all buyers and sellers no matter their age or generation.
 Below, we have broken out the different generations, with basic information on investment styles.
 Of course, this information is very generic.
 True investment style varies person to person.

 The Silent Generation

 The Silent Generation consists of those born between 1928-1945.
 They are more likely to find what works for their money and keep it there.
 They don’t diversify much but know a good deal when they see it.
 They don’t like a lot of fluff and would rather be presented with the facts above all else.

 Baby Boomers were born between the mid-1940’s and the mid-1960’s.
 Many have hit retirement age, which means they are collecting social security and possibly a pension.
 They are open to diversification but tend to have a larger focus on stocks as compared to other generations.
 Real estate is an excellent choice for Baby Boomers who want to put their money into a tangible investment with strong returns.
 Baby Boomers will likely work with an advisor or financial planner.